vibhoragarwal/techvibhor/_posts/microsoft_bot.md

 This article attempts to describe and provide solutions for each of them, and also describes deployment on Azure, for newbies.

-## Take this sample from Microsoft and improve it
+## Take one Python sample from Microsoft and improve it

 This is what you should be already aware of, at least a bit !